 About

 I'm Nayeli Lavanderos, a Mexican artist based in Portugal.
-I draw Power Animals in black ink on paper — slowly, by hand, through a practice rooted in observation, stillness, and intuition.
+I draw Power Animals in ink and color on paper — slowly, by hand, through a practice rooted in observation, stillness, and intuition.

 My work is shaped by growing up in Mexico — by its animals, its patterns, its way of seeing the natural world as alive and interconnected.
 At the heart of the practice is the nahual: a concept from Mexican cosmology in which every person walks through life with an animal counterpart, a figure of inner symbolism and archetypal presence.

 I've shown work in group exhibitions in New York and at Amilak Gallery in Lisbon, and presented my first solo exhibition, Sacred Power Animals, at Jardim Gallery in Ericeira in 2025.
-I continue to build a practice around original drawings, commissions, and occasional workshops — and toward a future of larger-scale work and deeper exhibition contexts.
+I continue to build a practice around original drawings, commissions, and exhibitions — working toward larger-scale work and deeper gallery contexts.

-What keeps me returning to the studio is something quieter than ambition — a curiosity about what these animals carry, and what it means to draw them with care.
+What keeps me returning to the studio is a curiosity about what these animals carry, and what it means to draw them with care.
 Each piece is an attempt to meet that mystery with attention, and to make something that invites the viewer to slow down and look.

 Selected Exhibitions